zushenyan/ncurses-TicTacToe/README.md

 system will do the job for you.

 ## Note
-I didn't write the logic part which judge who is the winner, so players need to do this by themselves.
+I didn't write the logic part which judge who is the winner, so players need to do this by themselves. :P

 ## Author
 Program by andrew yan(aka zushen yan) in 2010/1.